cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_info.md

 "install_time": "30 s",        // Optional time installation takes.
 Installation is instantaneous if unspecified.
 An integer will be read as moves or a time string can be used.
 "ammo_modifier": [ "57" ],     // Optional field which if specified modifies parent gun to use these ammo types "magazine_adaptor": [ [ "223", [ "stanag30" ] ] ], // Optional field which changes the types of magazines the parent gun accepts
+"mode_modifier": [ [ "AUTO", "auto", 5 ] ]         // Optional field which adds new firing modes to a weapon
-"burst_modifier": 3,           // Optional field increasing or decreasing base gun burst size "damage_modifier": -1,         // Optional field increasing or decreasing base gun damage "dispersion_modifier": 15,     // Optional field increasing or decreasing base gun dispersion "loudness_modifier": 4,        // Optional field increasing or decreasing base guns loudness
+"damage_modifier": -1,         // Optional field increasing or decreasing base gun damage "dispersion_modifier": 15,     // Optional field increasing or decreasing base gun dispersion "loudness_modifier": 4,        // Optional field increasing or decreasing base guns loudness